Skip to content

 Yes you want to answer all the above questions, but it doesn’t matter how good your strategy is if no-one uses it or respects it.
 If your goal is to create a situation where you can say “no” and keep people aligned, you need to know what you’re going to do, but you also need to ensure that your strategy is subscribed to by colleagues and stakeholders.
 You will need to have created an environment in which you can say “no”.

-Consider speaking to senior leaders across your organisation and engage them informally in the process from the outset.
+Consider speaking to senior leaders across your organisation and engage them formally or informally in the process from the outset.
 Questions that may be helpful to ask:

 1. What do you think of the current communications strategy and/or approach?
 Does it work or not for you?
 Why?